By Zoe Bailey, Chartered Financial Planner

 As a nation, the UK is notoriously tight-lipped around topics that we find to be uncomfortable or that we label as ‘taboo’.
 Our health, relationships and financial affairs regularly tend to top the list of subjects that Brits shy away from discussing, even with our close friends and loved ones.
 Despite efforts to encourage the nation to take an active interest in their finances, the money taboo makes for a topic people struggle to discuss openly.

-A recent report from the Office for National Statistics found that anxiety levels of UK adults had rocketed in 2020 during the periods when restrictions were tightened.
-Given the impact that it’s had on people’s job security, with many being put on furlough, taken a pay cut, or losing their job, it’s concerning to see just how much our quality of life has been impacted.
+Anxiety levels of UK adults rocketed during the periods when restrictions were tightened.
+Given the impact it had on people’s job security, it’s concerning to see just how much our quality of life has been impacted.

 The relationship we have with our finances often goes hand in hand with our sense of security and mental wellbeing and struggling alone with money matters can intensify those feelings of anxiety.